invoke-ai/InvokeAI/docs/installation/010_INSTALL_AUTOMATED.md

     </figure>

-9. Sit back and let the install script work.
+9.  **Watch it go!**: Sit back and let the install script work.
 It will install the third-party libraries needed by InvokeAI and the application itself.

     Be aware that some of the library download and install steps take a long